pdeschen/wuff-wiki/Create-OSGi-bundle-and-use-it-in-Equinox-app.md

-Provided that we already [prepared Equinox app for multiproject build](Prepare-Equinox-app-for-multiproject-build), we can now create OSGi-bundle and use it in Equinox app.
+We already [prepared Equinox app for multiproject build](Prepare-Equinox-app-for-multiproject-build).
+Now we create OSGi-bundle and use it in Equinox app.

 1. Create folder "tutorials/MyBundle", create file "build.gradle" in it, insert code: